JKorpas/SDK_H3_Python/README.md

 TODO:
-Figure it out why tests in other folder do not run properly Creature can counter attack
+Figure it out why tests in other folder do not run properly

+Creature can counter attack

-Creatura can pass
+Creature can pass

 In PROGRESS :

 Creature Can attack

 DONE:

 Board with creatures

 Creature statistic

 Creature Queue

 Creature Movement